NZR FM guards van

-The New Zealand FM guards van is a rail vehicle in New Zealand originally used on freight trains but now used primarily on passenger trains, reclassified AG.
+The New Zealand FM guards van is a rail vehicle on New Zealand's national rail network by KiwiRail and a number of other operators.
+Originally used on freight trains, they are now used primarily on passenger trains, reclassified AG, and some maintenance of way trains.
+Built in two batches by Mitsubishi (1977) and Daewoo (1981), they were the last order of guards vans made by NZR before all guards vans were withdrawn from freight trains in 1987.

 Introduction

 First batch, 1977

 In the mid-1970s, New Zealand Railways (NZR) had a need for new guards vans for new vans for both freight and moderately fast passenger and express freight services, to replace old and increasingly decrepit vans.
 Most of the existing vans were built before 1946, including passenger express vans, with post-war construction being only two batches of 35 and 30 vans in 1955 and between 1963 - 1967.

-The New Zealand Cabinet approval for made for the van order on 15 May 1973 and NZR General Manager T M Small made a second request to the Cabinet Works Committee for approval on 15 August 1974, but no work was made on design until 1975 due to the fact the NZR design staff were preoccupied with design of wagons and the reconstruction of the Northerner express.
+The New Zealand Cabinet gave approval for made for the van order on 15 May 1973.
+NZR General Manager Thomas Small made a second request to the Cabinet Works Committee for approval on 15 August 1974, but no work was made on design until 1975 due to the fact that the NZR design staff were preoccupied with design of wagons and the reconstruction of the Northerner express.
 The first order for 56 FM vans was approved by the last Cabinet meeting of the Rowling Labour Government on 18 November 1975 for $4.32 million.

 The vans were built by Mitsubishi and were the first all-steel vans.
 The body was composed of three modules that could be detached from the underframe: a central module, classed GM (guard's module), which contained the guard's office, five first-class seats and facilities; and two outer modules, classed LM (luggage module), for freight and luggage.
 The idea was that, should a module become damaged in service it can be removed for repairs and replaced with another, allowing the van to return to service sooner than otherwise would have been the case.
 It was because of these modules that the vans were given the FM classification, as opposed to the traditional F designation given to all previous NZR guards vans.
 The FM also pioneered the X28020 bogie, now used under New Zealand's long-distance passenger fleet.
 The first batch was very well received by the guards.
 Fifty-six were built, and in 1976 an order was placed for an additional 17.